-- Origin will pay for the remaining costs for the first five wells with original cost estimates at A\$64 million for the five wells and will fund any cost overruns. - Origin to pay the full cost of the following two horizontally fracture stimulated wells, 90 day production tests and micro seismic with a capped expenditure of A\$53 million, any cost overrun funded by each party in proportion to their working interest. - Origin to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each party in proportion to their working interest.
+- Origin to pay the full cost of the drilling of the next vertical well and the drilling and fracture stimulation of two horizontal wells, 90 day production tests and micro seismic with a capped expenditure of approximately A\$65 million, any cost overrun funded by each party in proportion to their working interest. - Origin to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each party in proportion to their working interest.

 Originally the Group indicated that it expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
-The introduction of a moratorium on hydraulic fracturing has delayed the completion of the nine well programme.
+The introduction of a moratorium on hydraulic fracturing will delay the completion of the nine well programme.

 Pending the outcome of the inquiry and the government decision, Origin requested a suspension of all drilling operations with the DPIR and were granted a 12 month extension.
-On 17 April 2018, the Northern Territory government announced they would be lifting the moratorium on hydraulic fracturing.
-Resumption of work with our joint venture partner, Origin will start as soon as practical, adopting recommendations of the scientific inquiry and obtaining necessary approvals to complete the remaining work programme.
+On 17 April 2018, the Northern Territory government announced they would lift the moratorium on hydraulic fracturing.
+Resumption of field work with our joint venture partner, Origin will start as soon as practical, adopting recommendations of the scientific inquiry and obtaining necessary approvals to complete the remaining work programme.